txt/se17/doc/reviewc.md

 ## Requirement Analysis:

 1)   Defend the following statements
-       - Before building any softare, it is wise to spend much time colelcting details requirements docs.
+       - Before building any software, it is wise to spend much time collecting details requirements docs.
       - Requirements engineering is a waste of time

 2)    What is commit partition?
 What is commit partition strategy in spiral model?

 3)    Defend the following statemetns
-        - Resue is the key to productivity
+        - Reuse is the key to productivity
         - Reuse is dangerous

 4)    What are the arguments for and against pushing small codes to review?